CameronWills/semantic-release-jira/README.md

 # @cameronwills/semantic-release-jira

-A plugin to [**semantic-release**](https://github.com/semantic-release/semantic-release) to publish a new Jira 'release', and find Jira issue from the commits messages and add them to the new release on Jira.
+A plugin to [**semantic-release**](https://github.com/semantic-release/semantic-release) to publish a new release version in Jira, adding any Jira issues (work items) that were found in commit messages, to this new Jira release version.
+Plugin can also add the generated release notes into the rich-text body of the Jira release, including links to the Jira issues.

 [![npm latest version](https://img.shields.io/npm/v/@cameronwills/semantic-release-jira/latest.svg)](https://www.npmjs.com/package/@cameronwills/semantic-release-jira)